InternLM/lagent/docs/en/get_started/overview.md

 ## What is Lagent

 Lagent is an open source LLM agent framework, which enables people to efficiently turn a large language model to agent.
-It also provides some typical tools to enlighten the ablility of LLM, and the whole framework is shown below:
+It also provides some typical tools to enlighten the ability of LLM, and the whole framework is shown below:

 ![image](https://github.com/InternLM/lagent/assets/24351120/e104171e-4baf-43b3-8e6d-90cff1b298b6)